Influences on Tolkien

 J. R. R. Tolkien's fantasy books on Middle-earth, especially The Lord of the Rings and The Silmarillion, drew on a wide array of influences including language, Christianity, mythology, archaeology, ancient and modern literature, and personal experience.
 He was inspired primarily by his profession, philology; his work centred on the study of Old English literature, especially Beowulf, and he acknowledged its importance to his writings.

-He was a gifted linguist, influenced by Germanic, Celtic, Finnish, Slavic, and Greek language and mythology.
+He was a gifted linguist, influenced by Germanic, Celtic, Finnish, Slavic, and classical language and mythology.
 His fiction reflected his Christian beliefs and his early reading of adventure stories and fantasy books.
 Commentators have attempted to identify many literary and topological antecedents for characters, places and events in Tolkien's writings.
 Some writers were certainly important to him, including the Arts and Crafts polymath William Morris, and he undoubtedly made use of some real place-names, such as Bag End, the name of his aunt's home.

 Tolkien stated that he had been influenced by his childhood experiences of the English countryside of Warwickshire and its urbanisation by the growth of Birmingham, and his personal experience of the First World War.